carlosxc/oro/src/Oro/Bundle/FilterBundle/Resources/doc/reference/grid_extension.md

                     data_name: g.id
                     enabled: true|false #whether filter enabled or not.
 If filter is not enabled it will not be displayed in filter list but will be accessible in filter management.
                     disabled: true|false #If filter is disabled it will not be displayed in filter list and will not be available in filter management.
+                    visible: true|false #If set to "false" - filter will not be displayed anywhere in UI.
+However, one can still set filter's value in backend or via url in frontend
+                    force_like: true|false #Different search engines uses different methods for text search.
+When `force_like` is set to true, text-based filters will use simple `LIKE %%` OR `NOT LIKE %%`statement which depends on a chosen operator
+                    min_length: integer #In case of text-based filters this option introduce possibility to ignore filters with less characters then specified.
+Validation message will also appear
+                    divisor: number #In case of number-based filters this option will filter values rendered with datagrid divisor option.
+                    case_insensitive: true|false #When set to 'true' text search filter will be case insensitive [Postgres only].
+                    value_conversion: string #Callback for text search filter used for converting value passed to a query.

 ```